mathspp/mathspp/pages/education/01.workshops/exploring-bioinformatics/item.en.md

 on the 9th of March of 2021,
 as part of a week-long event on the subject of – you guessed it – bioengineering.
 This event was prepared by students from degrees related to bioengineering at my old university.
+The code written during the session can be found [here][code-0903].

 # Useful links